dCache/dcache/docs/TheBook/src/main/markdown/rf-glossary.md

 Location Manager
 -----------------
-The location manager is a [cell](#cell) that instructs a newly started [domains](#domain) to which domain they should connect.
+The location manager is a [cell](#cell) that instructs newly started [domains](#domain) to which domains they should connect.
 This allows domains to form arbitrary network topologies; although, by default, a dCache instance will form a star topology with the dCacheDomain domain at the centre.

 Pinboard
 ---------